Blackjack Hand 14, 15 or 16

 Hard 16 Consisting of Paired 8s

-If you have read CasinoGuardian’s blackjack guide carefully so far, you probably remember that the rule of thumb of basic strategists is to always split pairs of 8-8 rather than forfeiting them despite the fact this is still a hard total of 16.
-Some gambling authors recommend surrendering the pair of 8s versus high dealer upcards like 10, K, Q, and J.
+If you have read CasinoGuardian’s blackjack guide carefully so far, you probably remember that the rule of thumb according to basic strategists is always to split pairs of 8-8 rather than forfeiting them, even though this still forms a hard total of 16.
+Some gambling authors recommend surrendering the pair of 8s versus high dealer upcards like 10, K, Q and J.

-Assuming you play standard six-deck S17 blackjack where you can resplit to up to four hands and double down after you split, your 8-8 will lose against the dealer’s ten-value card 77 hands out of every one hundred hands and win 23 times out of every one hundred hands.
+Assuming you play standard six-deck S17 blackjack where you can resplit to up to four hands and double down after you split, your 8-8 will lose against the dealer’s ten-value card 77 times out of every one hundred hands and win 23 times.
 However, your win rate improves to 38 hands out of every hundred rounds when you split your 8-8.

 Let’s suppose you are flat betting £1 per hand for simplicity’s sake.
 If you merely hit the pair, you will lose £77 and win £23 every one hundred hands on average.
 This makes for an average net loss of £54 in the long run.
 Meanwhile, if you consistently split your 8-8 versus the dealer’s ten-value card, you will lose £62 and earn £38.